arturcsousa/gymbud-v2/INVENTORY/06_FRONTEND_ROUTES.md

   - Automatic storage of sync/void events in `sync_events` table
   - Backward compatibility with existing class-based telemetry system

+## Recent Updates
+**2025-08-28**: Edge Function Validation — Part 2 implementation focused on server-side hardening with no frontend routing changes.
+All validation occurs at the Edge Function level with structured API responses and consistent error handling.

 ## Route Structure

 ### Marketing Routes (/)